eduNEXT/platform-plugin-ecommerce-api/docs/decisions/0001-purpose-of-this-repo.rst

 *********************

 * Create this API directly in the core of the platform.
 (However, depending on its usage, this could change).
-* Use the `current enrollment API`_ because user requests only support operations for the current user, and the Server-to-server calls may only deactivate or modify existing enrollments' mode.
+* Use the `current enrollment API`_ because we want a more flexible API focused on refund and fulfillment e-commerce operations.
+For example, allow course enrollments to emails without user in the platform yet.

 References
 **********